glecompte/glecompte/_posts/2016-08-14-Saison-Merican.md

 Pitched slurry from the 2 yeast starters (2L each but saved around a 3rd of each for later batches.) o2 bottle ran out during oxygenation of bucket #2, got little to no oxygenation.. airlock activity took a little longer for that bucket.

-08/29 Sampled bucket #2, gravity at 1.014, tasted amazing.
+8/29 Sampled bucket #2, gravity at 1.014, tasted amazing.
 On the sweet side, not much bitterness present.
 Moved both buckets indoors to get the temp around 75-80.
-09/02 Bucket 1 at 1.008, bucket 2 at 1.007 ~7.1% abv.
+9/2 Bucket 1 at 1.008, bucket 2 at 1.007 ~7.1% abv.
 Dry hopped bucket 2 with 2oz citra 2oz amarillo.
 Cold crashed bucket 1
+9/5 Racked bucket 1 to keg.
+Cold crashed bucket 2.
+9/7 Kegged bucket 2